 A Social Marketing Campaign Targets Litter in Laolao Bay

-Funding from NOAA’s Coral Reef Conservation Program made successful campaign possible; Saipan officials are inspired to use the approach again.
+The Takeaway: Funding from NOAA’s Coral Reef Conservation Program made successful campaign possible; Saipan officials are inspired to use the approach again.

 For years, litter has marred the scenery and threatened the popular Laolao Bay’s fragile ecosystem.
 A yearlong social marketing campaign—Our Laolao—inspired locals and visitors to clean up Saipan’s Laolao Bay and watershed.
 The campaign included video testimonials, personal “anti-litter” pledges posted on social media, and a host of other activities.
 Our Laolao was made possible by grant funds and project guidance provided through the NOAA Coral Reef Conservation Program.